 But, many people feel they can’t keep up with all the walking unless they wear sneakers.

-I highly recommend taking sunglasses, sunscreen, and a disposable rain poncho to the parks with you.
+Lastly, I highly recommend taking sunglasses, sunscreen, and a disposable rain poncho to the theme parks with you this month.

 The Florida sun can be brutal, as can the rain, so it’s a good idea to be prepared for both!

 All that said, I’ve visited Disney World in August in the past and despite the miserable heat and high humidity, I still enjoyed my Disney vacation.